estellechoi/TIL/Dom/domEvent.md

 # Events and the DOM

-> This markdown page is Korean/English mixed entirely depending on my personal way to study, not readers' possible expectation.
+> This markdown page is Korean/English mixed entirely depending on my personal need, not readers' possible expectation.
 Just the reorderd, added, and removed from reference documents, or some parts are the English-Korean translated version.

 <br>